top of page

-Critiquing other people’s manuscripts of fictional works is fun for me because I start off with a declaration saying, “My comments are my opinion only,” and then proceed to mark up the writing in a nice way that says, “Your story is awful.”
+Critiquing other people’s manuscripts of fictional works is fun for me because I start off with a declaration saying, “My comments are my opinion only,” and then proceed to mark up the story in a nice way that says, “Your story is awful.”

 However, there’s one thing budding writers do that annoys me.
 Maybe it’s because I’ve done the same thing.